 You will find the CPA exam to be the same in every U.S. state.
 The questions you encounter will include multiple choice, simulation, and written communication.
 As a soon to be CPA, when you meet all of the required measures, and you pass the CPA test, you can claim the professional title.
 You will find the required measures vary by U.S. state.
-To maintain your CPA licensure, you must earn Continuing Professional Education credits.
+To maintain your CPA licensure, you must earn CPE credits.
 You must also renew your license every period.

 WHAT IS A BOARD OF ACCOUNTANCY?

 Did you know that every state in the U.S. has its own Board of Accountancy?
 The board, you will find, drives the standards for licensure for CPAs and other accounting professionals.
-Thanks to the Uniform Accountancy Act, you will find many standards are universal to other Boards of Accountancy across the U.S. However, you will see that each Board can set its own additional standards.
-These, you will find, can be for education, examination, and experience, to an extent.
-It will be smart for you to consult with your state’s State Accountancy Board to determine the following:
+Thanks to the Uniform Accountancy Act, you will find many standards are universal to other Boards of Accountancy across the U.S. But, you will see that each Board can set its own standards.
+These, you will find, can be for education, exam, and experience, to an extent.
+It will be smart for you to consult with your state’s State Accountancy Board to determine the below:

 - Which classes count toward the 150 credit hour minimum required for you to sit for the CPA exam

 - Other qualifications you must meet to sit for the exam

-- Unique stipulations you may come across for fulfilling experiential requirements
+- Unique stipulations you may come across for meeting experiential requirements

 WHAT CAN YOU DO WITH AN ACCOUNTING DEGREE?

-Below, you can find the states with the highest employment levels in accounting and auditing.
+According to the Bureau of Labor Statistics the states with the highest salaries in accounting and auditing.